simonneutert/strava-export-organizer-web/README.md

 - Downloadable zip files have a shelf life of 5 minutes.
 - Downloadable zip file's filename contain a random 20 sign long string.
+- **🦠 Virus scanning with ClamAV** - All uploaded files are scanned for malware before processing
 - Run locally to be 100 % secure (using Docker).
 Read on for instructions.

 ## Technical Nutshell